Retail Margin & Markup Calculator: How To Price Retail Items

 Markup = 1

-How To Use Retail Margin & Markup
+How to Use Retail Margin & Markup

-Retail Margin Best Uses
+Retail Margin Uses

 You can use your margin to look at individual products and how much profit they are going to create for your business.
 However, you can also use your margin to help you understand larger trends in your business and stay on top of your finances.